Caridad Svich

 To prospective UNC Charlotte students Caridad says, “Focus on your work, and remain open to the invitations to make art and collaborate with other artists.”

-Caridad currently lives in both Los Angeles and New York City.
-She is the recipient of the Department of Theatre 2016 Distinguished Alumni Award.
-Read "Shape of Being," the address she delivered at the awards ceremony, here.
+Caridad currently lives in New York City.
+She was the recipient of the Department of Theatre 2016 Distinguished Alumni Award.
+Read “Shape of Being,” the address she delivered at the awards ceremony, here.